AmritanshuAVerma/IOSConvertor/README.md

 - Ensure the input file is not corrupted
 - Check available disk space
 - Try converting a smaller file first
+- GPU encoding may fail on some systems - the converter will automatically fall back to CPU

+### GPU acceleration not working
+- Run `iOSConverter.exe --check` to see if GPU encoder is detected
+- GPU encoding requires up-to-date graphics drivers:
+  - **NVIDIA**: GeForce Driver 378.66 or newer
+  - **AMD**: Radeon Software Adrenalin 17.11.1 or newer
+  - **Intel**: Graphics Driver 15.33 or newer
+- If GPU is not detected, CPU encoding will be used automatically (still fast!)

 ### Antivirus blocking the executable
 Some antivirus software may flag PyInstaller executables.
 This is a false positive - the executable is safe.
 You can: